todiadiyatmo/wp-ffpc/readme.txt

 == Description ==
 WP-FFPC ( WordPress Fast Full Page Cache ) is a cache plugin for [WordPress](http://wordpress.org/ "WordPress").
 It works with any webserver, including apache2, lighttpd, nginx.
 It can be configured to join forces with [NGiNX](http://NGiNX.org "NGiNX")'s built-in [memcached plugin](http://nginx.org/en/docs/http/ngx_http_memcached_module.html "memcached plugin") for unbeatable speed.

+= IMPORTANT =
+** This plugin does kick in right after activation.
+You have to adjust the setting in Settings -> WP-FFPC.**

 = Features: =
 * Wordpress Network support